-"Our organization's involvement in the VISION 2050 process is significant for people disabilities, organization, and to the overall VISION 2050 process.
-People with disabilities in our provide community vital insight into how transportation and land use can affect the independence, productivity, and integration of people with disabilities."
+"Our organization's involvement in the VISION 2050 process is significant for people with disabilities, our organization, and to the overall VISION 2050 process.
+People with disabilities in our community provide vital insight into how transportation and land use can affect the independence, productivity, and integration of people with disabilities."